Jeopardy (BBC TV series)

-Jeopardy is a British–Australian children's science fiction drama programme that ran for three series, from 26 April 2002 to 11 May 2004, on BBC One.
+Jeopardy is a children's science fiction drama programme that ran for three series, from 26 April 2002 to 11 May 2004, on BBC One.
 It was created by Tim O'Mara, directed by Paul Wroblewski and produced by Andy Rowley, with executive production by Richard Langridge for Wark Clements and Claire Mundell for CBBC Scotland.
 The series was produced for CBBC Scotland and was filmed on location in both Scotland and Busselton, Australia.
 It also aired on ABC in Australia.
 In 2002, the British Academy of Film and Television Arts (BAFTA) awarded the first series Best Children's Drama.

 Plot

 Jeopardy is about a group of eight secondary-school students and their teacher from Falkirk, Scotland, who travel to the Australian bush to look for UFOs.
 They are given camcorders to record any sightings, and the series makes extensive use of 'found' footage, ostensibly recorded by the characters themselves.